Reasons to Exercise Post-Baby

 1. You have time

-"No one needs an hour a day to look good and keep in shape," says Mallett, creator of the 3 in 1 Patented Pregnancy System DVD and the Sexy in 6 fitness system.
+"No one needs an hour a day to look good and keep in shape," says Mallett, author of Super-Fit Mama.
 So how much time do you need?
 As long as you're consistent and efficient, she says that 10 minutes here and there will work just fine.
 Is it easy to spend your extra pockets of time doing lunges instead of watching baby watch Elmo?
 Or zoning out on your lunch break?
 Actually, yes--once you're in the habit.

 2. The energy boost